MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 - [Enable the annotation permission in Dynamics 365 Guides](hololens-permissions.md).

-## Use Dynamics 365 Guides HoloLens to annotate in your environment
+## Use Guides HoloLens to annotate in your environment

-### Draw in your space

 > [!NOTE]
-> At this time, a HoloLens user can draw in their environment but can't place arrows.
+> A HoloLens user can draw in their environment but can't place arrows.
 The remote collaborator on Teams or Dynamics 365 Remote Assist mobile can draw **and** place arrows in the Dynamics 365 Guides user's environment.
 >
 > Annotations don't work well on black or reflective surfaces.

+### Draw in your space

 1. When you're on a call, select the **Direct ink** button on the **Annotate** toolbar.